jameslovallo/ardi/README.md

 ### Props

-Properties allow you to configure your component.
-To create a property, add a key under `props` whose value is an array containing a function and (optionally) a default value.
-The function takes the string value from the prop's corresponding attribute and transforms it, i.e. from a string `'4'` to a number `4`.
-The function can be a built-in function (like String, Number, or JSON.parse) or an arrow function.
-Every prop is reactive, which means that whether a prop's value is changed internally or via its corresponding attribute, that change will trigger a render.
+Props allow you to configure your component using the element's corresponding attributes.
+To create a property, add a key under `props` whose value is an array containing a handler function and (optionally) a default value.
+The handler takes the string value from the prop's attribute and transforms it, i.e. from a string `'4'` to a number `4`.
+The handler can be a built-in function (like String, Number, or JSON.parse) or an arrow function.
+Every prop is reactive, which means that whether a prop's value is set internally or via its attribute, the change will trigger a render.
 Prop values are accessible directly from `this`, i.e. `this.type`.

 For the TMDB component, we'll add two props: